History of Milwaukee Metropolitan Community

 In 1971, Milwaukee Metropolitan Community Church began as Prince of Peace Metropolitan Community Church, under the leadership of Reverend Paul W. Sydman.
 Services were held at 2024 West Highland Avenue, in Milwaukee, Wisconsin 53233.
 The churches first “mailing” address was 1114 North 21st Street, Milwaukee, Wisconsin 53233, which was right around the corner.

-In the February 1977, Reverend Valerie Bouchard was hired at the senior pastor, and the church took the official name of Metropolitan Community Church of Milwaukee, holding services at 1107 North Jackson Street, Sundays at 2:00pm.
-Later worshipping for a short period of time at 2308 Bellview Place, in the chapel a former Presbyterian Church).
+In the February 1977, Reverend Valerie Bouchard was hired at the Senior Minister, and the church took the official name of Metropolitan Community Church of Milwaukee, holding services at 1107 North Jackson Street, Sundays at 2:00pm.
+Later worshipping for a brief period of time at 2308 Belview Place, in the chapel a former Presbyterian Church).
 In 1977 Metropolitan Community Church of Milwaukee moved its worship services to 2647 Stowell Avenue, worshiping in the chapel at Lake Park Lutheran Church, still having worship, Sunday at 2:00pm.
-During the later part of 1978, Reverend Valerie stepped down from being the senior pastor, with Reverend Ken Taylor now becoming the new senior pastor of the church.
+During the later part of 1978, Reverend Valerie stepped down from being the senior minister, with Reverend Ken Taylor now becoming the new Senior Minister of the church.

 1981 – 1990

-Reverend Ken remained senior pastor until 1981.
-Shorting after Reverend Ken departed in 1981, Reverend Steve Stahl was hired as the new senior pastor.
+Reverend Ken remained Senior Minister until 1981.
+Shortly after Reverend Ken departed in 1981, Reverend Steve Stahl was hired as the new Senior Minister.

 In the early part of 1984, Metropolitan Community Church of Milwaukee continues to hold worship services, as well as being a part of the Global Movement of Metropolitan Community Church for thirteen (13) years, ministering to the Greater Milwaukee area.